-Underground Project
+Underground Project Operation

-The Underground Project is being constructed as a planned 5,000 tons per day mine with associated mill operation.
+The Underground Project operation is constructed as a planned 5,000 tons per day mine with associated mill operations.
 The Mineable Reserves will be mined using long-hole stoping, with predominantly cemented paste fill ("CPF") backfill, and cemented rock fill where appropriate.

-Access to the underground mine will be via a vertical shaft.
-Mining will be performed using the productive mechanized methods, with CPF in the primary and some secondary stopes, and low cement paste fill or unconsolidated rock fill of remaining secondary stopes.
+Access to the underground mine is via a vertical shaft.
+Mining is performed using the productive mechanized methods, with CPF in the primary and some secondary stopes, and low CPF or unconsolidated rock fill of remaining secondary stopes.
 While waste rock can be hoisted to the surface and disposed of on the waste rock stockpile, this is only planned during initial development, until the surface paste fill plant is commissioned.
 Once at steady-state production, all waste rock is planned to remain underground to be used as backfill for secondary stopes.

 One production shaft, which also serves as a service shaft, and two ventilation shafts, which also serve as emergency egresses, are included in the current mine design.
-Stope design will be variable and will be based on current geomechanical conditions with generally larger stopes expected in the East-North as compared to the East-South as ground conditions are more competent.
+Stope design will be variable based on current geomechanical conditions with generally larger stopes expected in the East-North where ground conditions are more competent as compared to the East-South.

-Mining will be carried out using long-hole drilling and blasting, with ore and waste material mucked using load-haul-dumps, direct to ore passes or to re-muck bays situated for optimum materials handling.
-Ore material will be first transported via haul trucks to the ore passes of an interim temporary load-haul-dump skip loading system and ultimately to the coarse ore bins ("COBs") for storage before being hoisted out of the mine.
+Mining is carried out using long-hole drilling and blasting, with ore and waste material mucked using load-haul-dumps, direct to ore passes or to re-muck bays situated for optimum materials handling.
+Ore material is first transported via haul trucks to the ore passes of an interim temporary load-haul-dump skip loading system and ultimately to the underground crusher and coarse ore bins ("COBs") for storage before being hoisted out of the mine.
 Haul trucks will be used to transport ore material from the re-muck bays to the COBs, or to transport waste to the backfill levels.
-There will be sizers installed underground for each COB and as needed.
-Primary crushing is located on the surface.
+There will be sizers installed underground for each COB and as needed

-Uncrushed rock will be conveyed to skips and hoisted to the surface, then crushed and stockpiled, for either direct-feed to the process plant or stockpiling to the low-grade stockpile.
+Crushed rock is conveyed to skips and hoisted to the surface, then stockpiled, for either direct-feed to the process plant or stockpiling to the low-grade stockpile.

-The paste backfill plant will be located on the surface.
-Pipelines and where necessary pumps will be used to reticulate paste fill through the mine workings to the stopes.
+The paste backfill plant is located on the surface.
+Pipelines and, where necessary, pumps are to be used to reticulate paste fill through the mine workings to the stopes.